tmalsburg/helm-bibtex/README.md

 A helm source for searching entries in BibTeX bibliographies.

-Development is in the early stages.
-So expect to encounter bugs.
 For parsing of BibTeX files, functions from the Ebib package are used plus some code that was adapted from Ebib.

 Here is a screenshot showing a search for entries containing the word *reading*:

 ![A search for entries containing the word correlation](screenshot.png)

+There are also dummy entries at the bottom of the list of matches that can be used to search online, for example in arXiv, Google Scholar, etc.

 Planned features: